-Nastel Navigator provides the ability to schedule object actions.
-Actions can then take place at a later time, such as during a change or testing window.
-Depending on the object type, various actions can be scheduled.
-These actions include creating, deleting, and modifying objects, as well as start and stop actions.
+When you schedule actions for objects, those actions can automatically take place at a later time, such as during a change or testing window.

+Actions you can schedule include creating, deleting, modifying, starting or stopping objects.
 Message actions such as loading messages to a file or clearing a queue can also be scheduled.